ClubAlgoritmiaGDA/website/README.md

 <!-- License -->
 ## License
-**TODO: Define proper GNU License.**
+Distributed under the GNU General Public License.
+See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Contact -->
+## Contact
-If you need to contact any staff, here is our contact info:
+If you need to contact any staff, here's our info:
 - Miguel Nguyen: [msninmx@gmail.com](msninmx@gmail.com)

 <!-- Links and Images -->